unoplatform/uno.extensions/doc/Overview/Mvux/WIP_Overview.md

 }
 ```

-> [!IMPORTANT]
-> For the code generation to work, mark the Models and entities with the `partial` modifier, and have the Feed properties' access modifier as `public`.
+For the code generation to work, we declare the Models with the `partial` modifier as well, and the Feed property's access modifier as `public`.
 You can learn more about partial classes and methods in [this article](https://learn.microsoft.com/en-us/dotnet/csharp/programming-guide/classes-and-structs/partial-classes-and-methods).

 The `CurrentWeather` property is an `IFeed<WeatherInfo>`.
-It uses as an asynchronous gateway to the service, and also holds information about the current status of the data.
+It uses as an asynchronous connection point to the service and also holds information about the current status of the data.

-The MVUX code-generator (part of the X in MVUX) generates a data-binding-ready clone of the Model (prefixed `Bindable`), it re-generates its properties, and also introduces commands for all of its public methods that meet a certain criteria, which will be discussed later.
+The MVUX code-generator (part of the X in MVUX) generates a data-binding-ready clone of the Model (prefixed `Bindable`), along with its properties, and also introduces commands for all of its public methods that meet certain criteria, which will be discussed later.

 ### View

-A special control, the `FeedView` is used to display data exposed as an `IFeed<T>`, and provides different display templates for the various statuses of the Feed (e.g. loading, refreshing, error etc.).
+A special control, the `FeedView` is used to display data exposed as an `IFeed<T>`, and provides different display templates for the various statuses of the Feed (e.g. loading, refreshing, error, etc.).

 The `FeedView` is data-bound to the `CurrentWeather` property which aligns with the `CurrentWeather` property exposed on the `WeatherModel`: